Yoga: Types, Techniques, Benefits, Risks and Integrations

 Iyengar Yoga is a precise and alignment-focused practice that uses props such as blocks, straps, and blankets to achieve the correct posture.
 This attention to detail ensures that each pose is performed with maximum benefit and minimal risk of injury, making it suitable for people of all abilities, including those with physical limitations.

 The practice involves holding poses for extended periods, which helps in building strength, stability, and flexibility while fostering a deep sense of awareness.
-Johnson, Medical News Today (2022), emphasizes that Iyengar Yoga is particularly beneficial for improving posture and managing chronic pain, with 75% of practitioners reporting reduced pain and better alignment.

 Bikram Yoga

 This type of yoga is intense and challenging, requiring endurance and mental focus.
-According to Heuschmann, Yoga Therapy (2022), 60% of Bikram Yoga practitioners report enhanced flexibility and greater stamina, with many noting the detoxifying effects.

 Kundalini Yoga

 Kundalini Yoga is a spiritual and energetic practice aimed at awakening the kundalini energy believed to reside at the base of the spine.
-The practice involves a combination of postures, breathwork, chanting, and meditation, all designed to move this energy upwards through the chakras, promoting spiritual awareness and personal growth.
+The practice of Kundalini Yoga involves a combination of postures, breathwork, chanting, and meditation, all designed to move this energy upwards through the chakras, promoting spiritual awareness and personal growth.

 Yin Yoga